peterjmarko/llm-narrative-framework/CONTRIBUTING.md

-# Contributing to the Project
+# Contributing to the LLM Personality Matching Project

 We welcome contributions to this project!
 This document provides guidelines for setting up your development environment, adhering to project standards, and submitting your work.